IG-AfuA/database-toolkit/input-files/readme_input-files.md

 ## Exam question pool  DLE-2006 and  DLA-2007

-For exam question pool DL-2024 you need the folder
+For exam question pools DLE-2006 and DLA-2007 you need the folder

 * `afu-group-trainer`